legoaggelos/legoaggelos/README.md

 - 👋 Hi, I’m @legoaggelos
-- 👀 I’m interested in cubing, gaming, programming, linux and basketball.
+- 👀 I’m interested in cubing, gaming, programming, linux, cars and basketball.
-- 🌱 I’m currently learning C++
+- 🌱 I’m currently practising spring boot
 - 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me: dm me on discord
 (legoaggelos)